korchasa/awesome-chatgpt/README.md

 - [iuiaoin/wechat-gptbot](https://github.com/iuiaoin/wechat-gptbot) - Wechat-GPTBot is a stable WeChat robot powered by ChatGPT that provides smart replies and image generation features.
 - [janhq/jan](https://github.com/janhq/jan) - Jan is an open-source alternative to ChatGPT that runs 100% offline on your computer.
 - [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - RWKV Runner is a lightweight automation tool for managing and deploying the RWKV large language model seamlessly.
+- [jtmuller5/The-HustleGPT-Challenge](https://github.com/jtmuller5/The-HustleGPT-Challenge) - The HustleGPT Challenge promotes using AI to develop and grow entrepreneurial ventures.
 - [kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference](https://github.com/kennethleungty/Llama-2-Open-Source-LLM-CPU-Inference) - This project enables users to run Llama 2 and other open-source LLMs for document question-and-answer tasks on local CPU infrastructure.
 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Khoj is an AI copilot that enables users to search and chat with their personal knowledge base online or offline.
 - [leetcode-mafia/cheetah](https://github.com/leetcode-mafia/cheetah) - Cheetah is an AI-powered macOS app designed to assist users during remote software engineering interviews by providing real-time, discreet coaching and live coding platform integration.